rakesh-rs211/Introduction-to-C/ReadMe.md

 6) [Others](https://en.wikipedia.org/wiki/List_of_numerical_libraries)

 ## Basic Datatype in C
-One way to look at a **program** is it takes some data, performs specific set of actions(algorithm).
-This data is store in memory as a variable
+One way to look at a **program** is that it takes some data, performs a specific set of actions(algorithm).

 ```int varName 52```